open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Record-Engines.rst

 .. function:: void writeData(const void* data, size_t nSamples)

-   Writes a block of data to an NPY file.
+   Writes a block of data to a numpy file.

    :param data: An array of values to write; the data type must match the data type that was specified when opening the file.